 - If you don’t have a backup, unplug your iPhone from your computer.
 Note that it’s already unplugged if you used iCloud.com to erase your iPhone.
 Set up your iPhone while it’s disconnected from iTunes.
 You can then sync your iPhone with iTunes after you set it up, if that’s what you want to do.

 Aha!
 Your iPhone is now enabled!
 Glad that you figured a way out of the frustrating “iPhone is disabled” problem?
 Good!
 We are always ready to help.
 You are now aware of unlocking a disabled iPhone.
-But if for some reason, your iPhone is still disabled, we suggest you to contact Apple Support.
+But if for some reason, you still see iPhone is disabled, connect to iTunes; we suggest you to contact Apple Support.

 More iPhone Topics